-As required in the July 2019 Issues Report, 25% of the secured rental housing floor space, equivalent to approximately 45 units, in Parcel C will be secured as moderate income rental units and targeted for rent to individuals with moderate household incomes which are currently defined as annual income between \$30,000 and \$80,000.
+As contemplated in the July 2019 Issues Report, the additional density on the site, beyond what was considered in the OTC Policy Statement, is to enable the inclusion of rental housing, reflective of Council direction.
+The addition of rental housing does not impact the amount or proportion of market or social housing initially set out in the OTC Policy Statement.
+Per the July 2019 Issues Report, 25% of the secured rental housing floor space, equivalent to approximately 45 units, in Parcel C will be secured as moderate income rental units and targeted for rent to individuals with moderate household incomes which are currently defined as annual income between \$30,000 and \$80,000.